tenbillionwords/spaceship-mode/README.md

 1. With a variable-width font, these modes provide some of the alignment functionality that you would otherwise have gotten for free by counting characters in a fixed-width font.
 This is the main reason I wrote them.
 	* Using `spaceship-mode`, the initial spaces on a line will have their width adjusted to match the same number of characters on previous lines, so that the left edge of the text/code will be aligned as it would be in a fixed-width font.
 	* Using `tabble-mode`, you can use tabs to align text in other places than the left edge.  `tabble-mode` is essentially an implementation of [elastic tabstops](https://nickgravgaard.com/elastic-tabstops/).
+2. Certain features may be useful even with fixed-width fonts:
 	* Using `tabble-mode` you can quickly create automatically-aligned tables (“tabbles”) in text or code using tab characters as the column separator.
 	* Using `spaceship-mode` with `spaceship-auto-preserve` (considered experimental and disabled by default), aligned code blocks will have their alignment preserved in certain situations when the code they are aligned to changes position during editing.